dkatz23238/pybotlib/README.md

  - RPA logging locally hosted or integrated with Google Cloud StackDriver (coming soon)
  - Integration with SAP scripting client (coming soon) (Windows only)
  - Documentation and examples to create robust enterprise grade RPAs using python
- - Integration with major platforms for task specific business automaions
+ - Integration with major platforms for task specific business process automation

 ## Getting Started